paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 * Alternative custom assets can be injected into objects that are expecting them.
 An inventory may depend on location or whether the player is in training mode.
 * It is less error prone to pass custom assets between scenes and projects.
 * Functionality can be more generalised for direct reuse from within the editor without writing as much scaffolding code.
 A `Float` custom asset, for example, can have listeners that hook into display objects.
 It can also be updated by sliders and scroll-bars without additional code by adding it to the *On Value Changed* field.
+* A custom asset as a singleton to hold game data has one massive failing.
+There is one copy only.
+If you want to store player health for an unknown number of players, how do we save it?
+For this, custom assets have the concept of members.
+Each named entry holds a reference to the custom asset storage that can be accessed by member name.

 ### Custom Assets as Game Managers
 Managers are a favourite Unity pattern.
 As well as a system-wide master manager, many games have them for player, enemies, sound and more.
 They have some standard features: